Term structure modelling with overnight rates beyond stochastic continuity: The affine framework for overnight rate modelling

 In view of \eqref{eq:charfun}-\eqref{eq:SOFR_affine}, the conditional characteristic function of the RFR is directly available.
-However, this does not suffice for the valuation of ZCBs and interest rate derivatives, since the discount factor and most types of payoffs depend on the integrated process $R:=\int_0^{\cdot}\rho_t\eta(dt)$.
+However, this does not suffice for the valuation of bonds and interest rate derivatives, since the discount factor and most types of payoffs depend on the integrated process $R:=\int_0^{\cdot}\rho_t\,\eta(dt)$.
 The following proposition shows that the joint process $(X,R)$ is an affine semimartingale on the extended state space $D\times\R$.
-This result is a generalization to affine semimartingales of the enlargement of the state space approach of \cite[Section 11.2]{DuffieFilipovicSchachermayer}.
-The proof is postponed to the appendix.
+This result, which can be considered of independent interest, represents a generalization to affine semimartingales of the enlargement of the state space approach of \cite[Section 11.2]{DuffieFilipovicSchachermayer}.
+The proof is technical and therefore postponed to the Appendix.